ATTENTION ALL ST. PHILIP NERI VOLUNTEERS and PERSONNEL:

 If you took Safe Environment training PRIOR to JUNE 2014, you will need to update your training.

-The Archdiocese requires everyone who works with OR volunteers with children and/or vulnerable adults to take the Safe Environment training and sign a Code of Conduct.
+The Archdiocese requires everyone who works OR volunteers with children and/or vulnerable adults to take the Safe Environment training and sign a Code of Conduct.

 If you took the training prior to June 2014, you do not need to fill-out a new application.
 You will only need to view the new video and sign an updated Code of Conduct.